 The reality is there is a labor shortage facing New Brunswick.
-Increasing skills gaps, compounded by an aging workforce, outmigration, and limited participation from underrepresented groups such as women, Indigenous peoples, Newcomers, and Francophone populations as well as some negative perceptions of the skilled trades by youth exacerbates this problem.
+Increasing skills gaps, compounded by an aging workforce, outmigration, and limited participation from underrepresented groups such as women, Indigenous peoples, Newcomers, persons with disabilities, and Francophone populations as well as some negative perceptions of the skilled trades by youth exacerbates this problem.